Paying For Needed Services

 605-335-8000

 Who Is Eligible?
-A child with a life-threatening medical condition who has reached the age of 2 ½ and is younger than 18 at the time of referral is potentially eligible for a wish.
+A child with a life-threatening medical condition who has reached the age of 2 ½ and is younger than 18 at the time of referral is potentially eligible for a wish and has not received a wish from another wish-granting organization.

 Who Can Refer a Child?
 Out of respect for the privacy of the children and families we serve, children who may be eligible to receive a wish can be referred by one of four sources: